albertintech/apai/docs/judiciary/fjbaa/implementation-timeline.md

 **Distributed appointment opportunities.** Expansion appointments are distributed across at least three different presidential terms.
 No single president receives more than two expansion appointments unless they serve multiple terms.

-**Transparency requirements and slate process apply throughout.** Every expansion appointment uses the slate-based process: the President submits a nomination slate (2-3 nominees for single-position expansion appointments), and the Senate selects via Bloc STAR voting.
+**Transparency requirements and slate process apply throughout.** Every expansion appointment uses the slate-based process: the President submits a nomination slate (minimum three nominees for single-position expansion appointments), and the Senate selects via Bloc STAR voting.
 Each nominee must satisfy Title III requirements: 10 self-selected works of substantial legal analysis across six qualifying pathways, subject matter diversity, mandatory nominee statements, and 120-day Senate consideration timeline.
 Carryover nominees from prior slates may appear on subsequent expansion slates for up to five years from original documentation submission, with abbreviated half-day hearings.

 **Existing justices unaffected by career structure.** Justices serving before the Act's effective date continue in active service.
 They are not subject to the three-phase career structure unless they elect opt-in under Section 403(d).
 Legacy Associate Justices who file opt-in elections are assigned to available Co-Chief Justice slots and transition according to their assigned schedule.